-During the National Fall Conference and National Leadership Conference, officers receive complimentary general session passes for immediate family members and grandparents who are not participating in the event otherwise.
-FCCLA will only comp the general session portion; family members are responsible for any extra expenses, (i.e. FCCLA Gala, special event, tours, travel, lodging, meals, etc.).
+During the National Fall Conference and National Leadership Conference, officers may receive complimentary general session passes for immediate family members and grandparents who are not participating in the event otherwise.
+Officer will be notified in advance whether complimentary general session passes will be provided.
+If available, FCCLA will only comp the general session portion; family members are responsible for any extra expenses, (i.e. FCCLA After Party, special event, tours, travel, lodging, meals, etc.).
 Family members must provide payment for any extra expenses they choose to take part in.
 Siblings who are members of FCCLA and plan to participate in the meeting through Competitive Events or other programmatic offerings must purchase the appropriate registration.
 Family members are also welcome to attend these meetings and will have seating reserved up front for the general sessions, regardless of whether their registration is complimentary or not.